-The Fae could not harm a virgin.
+The Fae could not take a virgin.
 At least, that was the rumor.

 The Fae could not harm a virgin.
 Were they waiting to come for her until after she had surrendered her virtue?
 If she remained a virgin forever, might they never come?

-Finally, when the stars were bright against the night sky and the rest of the castle was asleep, she crept out of bed and down the castle stairs.
-Long ago, she had borrowed a simple muslin gown from one of the chambermaids.
-She’d actually stolen the garment–but left behind a purse of silver heavy enough that she felt assured the maid would not weep overlong.
-She donned the scratchy gown and padded on silent feet into the stables.
+That night, when the stars were bright against the sky and the rest of the castle was asleep, she crept out of bed and got dressed in the simple muslin gown she had borrowed from one of the chambermaids.

 Years of useless waiting, of neverending anticipation, made her impulsive, heedless of risk.

-If the Fae would not take her as a virgin, perhaps she could speed fate along through her own devices.
+If the Fae would not take her as a virgin, then she would simply remove the impediment.

 A few kisses, a few pumps of the boy’s hips, and a stab of pain was all it took to make Gwen a woman.

-“Well!” she’d screamed into the flames, watching the scarlet-stained fabric curl into cinders.
-“What are you waiting for!”
+“Well!” she’d hissed to the flames, watching the scarlet-stained fabric curl into cinders.
+“What are you waiting for?”

 She fell to her knees in front of the carved fireplace.
-There was a deep, tearing ache within her center.
-Tears finally came to her eyes.
+There was a deep, slashing ache within her center.
+Tears came to her eyes.

-“I am a virgin no longer.
+“I am a virgin no longer!
 You are free to do as you will.
-What are you waiting for!” she hissed to the fire, knowing that there was no one listening.
+What are you waiting for?” she screamed into the fire, knowing that there was no one listening.

-No one had come that night.
+No Fae had come that night.
 Or the nights that followed.
 It had all been for nought.

-If Andlan ever realized that he had actually bedded a princess, he gave no sign of it.
+If Rylan ever realized that he had actually bedded a Princess of Dunnhawke, he gave no sign of it.
 Perhaps he understood the necessity of silence on the matter.

 Castle life went on around her.
 She rode her horse.
 She sparred with her brother.
-Every day that passed, she felt a little less, became a little less involved in the world around her.
+Every day that passed, she felt a little less, became a little less involved in the world.

 Eventually, the rumors began circulating that they would come for her on the eighteenth birthday.
 Like clockwork, the court had sprung into action, and a flurry of whispering preceded her every entrance and followed every exit.